PlanterApp/planter_blog/content/posts/curry-garden-plan/index.md

 ![A bowl of green curry with basil and chiles on top surrounded by fresh curry ingredients](green-curry.jpg)

 Thai food is vibrant and features an array of different veggies.
-To prepare some tasty Thai dishes, the following plants were added to the plan:
+To prepare some tasty Thai dishes, the following plants were added to the base plan:

 * Peas
 * Eggplant
 * Carrots
 * Lemongrass
-* Thai Basil
+* Thai basil
-* Thai Mint
+* Thai mint
 * Peanuts
-* Dwarf Lime
+* Dwarf lime

 ![Screenshot of a Thai curry garden plan in Planter](thai-curry-garden.jpg)